clainenxx/Geord-Client/README.md

 The server always remains fully authoritative over gameplay.

 Geordd improves clarity and feedback only.
-Your aim, panic, and questionable pearl decisions are still completely manual.
+Your panic crystals and accidental hotbar swaps are still entirely handcrafted by the player.

 ---